matuzo/HTMHell/hell/adventcalendar/2025/5/index.md

 Even though the label will focus that input, the input will be submitted with `externalForm` and not for `internalForm`.

 Like the advice for labels, keeping form-associated elements inside their forms is generally easier to manage.
-The above might be useful design-wise when you have a wizard across multiple steps that each have their own form, but you want a submit button always visible across the steps.
+The above might be useful design-wise when you have a wizard across multiple steps that each have their own form, but you want a submit button that's always visible across the steps.

 ### `list` on `<input>`